A Summer’s Day in Canmore Kananaskis

 Living like the locals do in Canmore Kananaskis is easy.
 With so many adventures to be had right outside of the doorstep of your accommodations, and downtown just a few moments away, you’ll be living like the locals from the moment you first arrive.

 During the summer months, there are plenty of adventures to be had including the multitude of hikes that can be found surrounding our little mining town.
 However, locals do much more than just hike in the summer months.
 Getting up with the sun is a surefire way to make sure you get everything in on your vacation to the Canadian Rockies.
 With so much daylight in the summer months, there is more time to fit more activities into one day.

-Sun rises early, so with a red eye alarm sounding at 2:30am, you and your pals can set off on one of the surrounding Canmore mountains for a sunrise hike.
+The sun rises early, so with a red-eye alarm sounding at 2:30 AM, you and your pals can set off on one of the surrounding Canmore mountains for a sunrise hike.
 With the summer heat in full swing, starting early is the best way to enjoy all that the hike has to offer.
-Make sure someone brings along a pocket light or MSR stove, and you can all enjoy a hot cup of Joe at the summit while you watch the rays of light spread their limbs across the valley.
+Make sure someone brings along a pocket light or MSR stove, and you can all enjoy a hot cup of joe at the summit while you watch the rays of light spread their limbs across the valley.
 Your quick-hike options here are Ha Ling Peak, East End of Rundle false summit, or West Wind Pass to Wind Ridge.

 Your afternoon itinerary might consist of more adventuring, such as climbing, but some may choose to golf in the heat of mid-day.
 There are numerous options for golf in the area.
 If you are already out paddling in Kananaskis, you may as well stop at Kananaskis Golf Course for a few holes, and if you are in Canmore you can take your pick from the Canmore Golf and Curling Club, Silvertip, or Stewart Creek.
 Each course offers something different, but all boast mountain views.